arangodb/docs-hugo/site/content/3.12/aql/fundamentals/type-and-value-order.md

 menuTitle: Type and value order
 weight: 20
 description: >-
-  AQL uses a deterministic algorithm that takes both the data types and the actual values into account
+  AQL uses a set of rules for equality checks and comparisons that takes both the data types and the actual values into account
 archetype: default
 ---
-When checking for equality or inequality or when determining the sort order of values, AQL uses a deterministic algorithm that takes both the data types and the actual values into account.
+When checking for equality or inequality, or when determining the sort order of values, AQL uses a deterministic algorithm for the comparison.

 The compared operands are first compared by their data types, and only by their data values if the operands have the same data types.